imarpit996/git-git/README.md

 # git-git
-sample project to understand git
+sample project to understand git. this is just to understand how can we work with git_hub.